sethkrasnianski/docs/collection/get-collections.md

 @version beta
 -->

 Returns a list of collections based on the given criteria.
-All choices and relaionships will be converted to their appropriate data values to reduce the number of extra calls required.
+All choices and relationships will be converted to their appropriate data values to reduce the number of extra calls required.

 #### Resource URL